neuro-inc/cookiecutter-neuro-project/{{cookiecutter.project_slug}}/HELP.md

 neuro-flow kill jupyter
 ```

 * The job with Jupyter Notebooks is terminated.
 The notebooks are saved on the platform storage.
+You may run `neuro-flow download notebooks` to download them to the local `notebooks/` directory.

 ### Help